Reducing the conjugacy problem for relatively hyperbolic automorphisms to peripheral components: The main result

+A group is small if it does not contain a non-abelian free subgroup.
+We may now state our main result.
+In its statement, $F$ is not necessary a free group ($F$ stands for Fibre).
+We refer to the introduction for the definitions of the algorithmic problems.

-\begin{thm} Let $F$ be a finitely generated, torsion-free group.
-Consider the class $\calT$ of mapping tori of $F$, of the form $\torus \alpha = F\rtimes_\alpha \bbZ$, that are relatively hyperbolic with respect to a collection $\calP_\alpha$ of sub-mapping tori such that \begin{enumerate} \item the groups of $\calP_\alpha$ belong to an hereditarily algorithmically tractable class of groups, \item the fiber and orientation preserving isomorphism problem is solvable for a class of mapping tori that contain the sub-mapping tori in $\calP_\alpha$, \item the groups in $\calP_\alpha$ belong to a class of groups for which congruences separate the torsion effectively, \item the groups in $\calP_\alpha$ belong to a class of groups for which the fiber-and-orientation preserving Mixed Whitehead Problem is solvable. \end{enumerate}
+\begin{thm} Let $F$ be a finitely generated, torsion-free group, and let $\calO\calA$ be a collection of outer automorphisms of $F$.
+Consider the class $\calT$ of mapping tori $\torus \alpha = F\rtimes_\alpha \bbZ$ of $F$, over automorphisms in the classes of $[\alpha] \in \calO\calA$.
+Assume that each $\torus\alpha$ is relatively hyperbolic with respect to a collection $\calP_\alpha$ of residually finite sub-mapping tori.
+Let $\calP'_\alpha$ be the class of all finitely generated subgroups of groups in $\calP_\alpha$, that arise as edge groups in the JSJ decompositions of groups in $\calT$.
+Assume that $\calP' = \bigcup_{[\alpha]\in \calO\calA} \calP'_\alpha$ and $\calP = \bigcup_{[\alpha]\in \calO\calA} \calP_\alpha$ satisfy: \begin{enumerate} \item the groups in $\calP$ have a recursively enumerable set of presentations and have uniformly solvable conjugacy problem, the groups in $\calP'$ belong to an hereditarily algorithmically tractable class of groups, their small subgroups are finitely generated, and it is possible to decide if a group in $\calP'$ coincides with an overgroup in $\calP$, \item the fibre and orientation preserving isomorphism problem is solvable for the class $\calP$, \item the groups in $\calP'$ have congruences that separate the torsion effectively, \item in the class of mapping tori in $\calP$, for each group in $\calP_\alpha$ the fibre-and-orientation preserving mixed Whitehead problem on the family of generating tuples of its subgroups in $\calP'_\alpha$ is solvable. \end{enumerate}

-Then in this class $\calT$, the fiber and orientation preserving isomorphism problem is solvable.
+Then in the class $\calT$, the fibre and orientation preserving isomorphism problem is solvable, and in the collection $\calO\calA$, the conjugacy problem in $\out{F}$ is solvable.

 \end{thm}